 One of the main goals of internet marketing is to get people to join your list!
 There are some concrete things you can do to increase the likelihood that someone will sign up!

 So let’s start with the information you are asking them to provide.
 I think at a minimum you should ask for FIRST NAME and EMAIL address.
 This way you can personalize your outgoing email messages and all services use email as the primary form of communication.

 Now let’s get really strategic about our “asks”.
 Functionally you should ask for the least amount of information possible to accomplish your goal.
 So if you are a listing agent, the first thing after name and email that you need is where the listing would be located, CITY and STATE.
 This would determine if you would be talking with the potential customer or if you would be referring them out to someone else (for generally a 25% commission!)

-Some other things that you could ask that might be important are WHEN ARE YOU LOOKING TO MOVE?, DO YOU HAVE A REALTOR YOU ARE WORKING WITH?, etc.
+Some other things that you could ask that might be important are WHEN ARE YOU LOOKING TO MOVE?, DO YOU HAVE A REAL ESTATE AGENT YOU ARE WORKING WITH?, etc.

 Now just because you can ask all those things, doesn’t mean that you should when you are giving them a free report or scheduling a first call.
 As you go along with someone, they are going to be more and more willing to give your more information.

 In fact, you could use a form like this to get ALL the information you need for a listing consult, after they have committed to meeting with you.
 You could shoot them an email with a link to a page where they could fill that out and have it emailed to you before your interview.
 Just let them know that this helps you prepare an accurate CMA and that it will save time when you meet!

 - Email (so the database can match them up!)

 - Best Contact Number